 As previously stated, the Paris metro system is massive so you’re rarely more than a few minutes away from a station.
 Each station is well-marked with either a decorative art nouveau “Metropolitan” sign or a red “Metro” sign.

-Paris still uses small cardboard tickets that you feed through the turnstiles.
-A single ticket will get you anywhere in the Metro network — whether it’s a single stop or 30 stops with multiple line changes.
+Paper metro tickets are being phased out so you might consider buying the Paris Navigo Easy pass.
+But for now, you can still use these small cardboard tickets that you feed through the turnstiles.
+A single ticket will get you anywhere in the Metro network—whether it’s a single stop or 30 stops with multiple line changes.

 In fact, the metro, bus, and tram all use the exact same ticket.
 It also works on the RER trains that run within the city (however, they won’t work on the RER if you travel outside the city).

-If you’re visiting for an extended period of time there are week-passes (which has to start on a Monday), month-passes, and year-passes.
+If you’re visiting for an extended period of time there are week passes (which must start on a Monday), monthly passes, and year passes.

 You can buy tickets and passes from just about any Metro station.
 Almost every station should have a ticket window or automated ticket vending machines.